andrey-zherikov/argparse/README.md

 ## Commands

-Sophisticated command-line tools, like `git`, have many subcommands (e.g., `commit`, `push` etc.), each with its own set of arguments.
+Sophisticated command-line tools, like `git`, have many subcommands (e.g., `commit`, `push`, etc.), each with its own set of arguments.
 There are few ways to declare subcommands with `argparse`.

 ### Subcommands without UDA